 Here, you can take a more relaxed pace.
 Staying in a small beachside lodge, you can fill your days with as much activity as you like.
 Near-deserted beaches of creamy sand are lapped by clear water warmed by the sun, where you can spend entire days unwinding with a book.

-Your lodge can usually provide you with snorkeling equipment so you can observe life beneath the waves.
+Your lodge can usually provide you with snorkelling equipment so you can observe life beneath the waves.
 If you’re an experienced diver, head out on a diving session to the coral reefs, while beginners can opt to take a diving course to obtain an international PADI certificate.

 If you’re visiting between June and September, you can take a boat trip in search of humpback whales, which migrate from Antarctica to Madagascar’s warm waters to breed and calve.
 Guides, who are often marine researchers, can help locate the whales and tell you more about them as you watch them spout water and flip their flukes above the waves.